MihneaMoso/spotify-dx/docs/ARCHITECTURE.md

   blobs); desktop runtime icon via `with_window_icon` (the window was showing Spotify's page favicon — bundle `icon` only affects packaging).
 Previews were screenshot-verified before each rebuild.

+## 21. Session implementation log (2026-09-18 — updater reinstall, row/menu upgrades)

+### 21.1 Search screen: clear button + empty-query reset

+- The search field wraps the box in the field background with an inline ✕ (`search_clear`, framework close glyph, tinted) mirroring the top bar's close affordance — visible only while text is present (synced on view recreation, which doesn't fire the watcher).
+- Emptying the box (backspace or ✕) calls the existing `SearchViewModel.submit("")` blank path, which clears results synchronously with no fetch — previously nothing invoked it, so stale results lingered over an empty box.
+Cleared lists re-arm the recent-searches chips (first-launch default state).

+### 21.2 Row rework: duration move + dots + Echo pressed state

+- `item_track.xml`: duration moved under the title (`3:24 · Artist`,
+  album name dropped from rows — it lives in menus); the old right-side duration slot is now the `track_more` dots button (`ic_more_vert`, new vector). `item_title.xml` gained `title_more`;
+  `item_card.xml` overlays `title_more` on the art corner (scrimmed).
+  All three adapters' subtitle binds updated to match.
+- Pressed hold state is Echo's exact mechanism (`Selectable` → foreground `ripple_item_container`): `row_ripple.xml` (square mask) on both row roots, `card_ripple.xml` (masked to `echo_radius_card`, matching `card_shelf`) on cards — theme highlight ripple, zero code on the touch path.

+### 21.3 Context menu (Echo `MediaMoreBottomSheet` parity)

+- One funnel: framework long-press (`HoldToOpen.arm`, stock ~500ms —
+  a custom 2s timer plus per-touch overlay waves janked scrolling and was replaced by Echo's approach) or any dots button → `ContextMenuHost.showMenu` → `ContextMenuSheet` (`BottomSheetDialogFragment`).
+- Sheet: ✕ top-right, thumb + title + artist/type header, 2-column
+  rounded-card action grid (Play, Add to next, Add to queue, Save to playlist, Download, Save to library, Like, Share), then full-width artist cards + album card drilling into detail pages.
+Async actions run in the caller's scope (activity fallback for the sheet-queue menu), so dismissal never cancels Play/Download.
+- No Rust changes were needed: the bridge JSON already carried artist/album IDs (`ArtistRef`/`AlbumRef`) — only `Models.kt` dropped them. `Track.artistIds`/`albumId` (+ `Album.artistIds`) parse now
+  and round-trip through `trackToJson`, so restored queue/history keeps navigation.
+ID-less entries omit their nav rows (never dead buttons).
+New `PlayerRepository.playNext` (head-insert, deduped) and `playContext` (first plays, rest inserted after current) are additive-only.
+Write actions (playlist/library/like) toast "Not implemented yet" behind `TODO(gql-POST)` seams; Download uses the highest-quality resolved stream via `DownloadManager` into `Downloads/SpotifyDX/`; Share sends the `open.spotify.com` link.
+- Sheet behavior contract (learned over four iterations — size-only and single-flag fixes each missed a direction): `fitToContents` (expansion stops at content height) + ¾ peek with container `minHeight` floor (short menus share the boundary) + non-hideable (no downward escape) + fully enabled dragging (long menus expand and scroll inside) + explicit opaque `menu_sheet_bg` and 0.5 window dim (the app theme defines no `bottomSheetDialogTheme`, and the style fallback resolved transparent *and* undimmed — the app showed straight through).
+- Triggers on every screen: Home shelf cards + liked tracks, Search songs/albums/artists, Library rows (pos → object at the fragment — `TitleAdapter` rows are lossy), Detail lists, sheet queue timeline.
+  `TitleAdapter` fires menus with the live `bindingAdapterPosition` (guarded), never the stale bind index.

+### 21.4 Detail header artwork + menu artist covers

+- Detail pages had no header artwork: `DetailViewModel.cover` parses the right image per kind (artist image / album cover / playlist cover); `fragment_detail.xml` headers a 64dp `detail_art` left of the title — circular on artist pages (Echo avatar treatment), rounded player-art clip otherwise.
+- Menu artist rows arrive coverless (tracks carry names + IDs only), so the sheet backfills each from the cached artist page and rebinds just that row (dismissal cancels the scope); menu artist thumbs are circular to match.

+### 21.5 Stale-state navigation scare (no code fault)

+- An artist page reported dead back chevron + dead Home tab with no crash.
+Device forensics (foreground check, input delivery, fragment dump, screenshots) found a healthy app; reinstall cleared it — stale process state, not a navigation bug.
+Lesson recorded in RULES.md: verify foreground + input delivery before assuming a wedge (one round trip was lost to presses landing in Instagram).